nervosnetwork/mercury/docs/migration.md

 # Migration instruction

+## 0.2.4 Release

+This release has two new features:

+- `build_transfer_transaction` rpc supports a new mode `PayWithAcp` to transfer UDT assets
+- a new rpc `get_account_info` is used to get account information

+If you are using [SDK](https://github.com/nervosnetwork/mercury#sdk-support) to connect to mercury, you need to upgrade the SDK version to the new corresponding version.

 ## 0.2.3 Release

 In this version of the database creation script create_tabel.sql, the creation of three indexes has been removed, which greatly improves the database query performance.: